-But I am not a road trip person, so in order for us to get away, I needed to get over my fear of flying with baby.
+But I am not a road trip person, so in order for us to get away I needed to get over my fear of flying with baby.
 My daughter’s first trip was when she was 11-months-old.
-My son came with us on our first family trip when he was just 10 weeks.
-Bub traveled quite a bit by the time he was two, and he’s been on planes at pretty much every developmental stage of his life.
+My son came with us on our first family-of-four trip when he was just 10 weeks.
+Bub traveled quite a bit by the time he was two, and has been on planes at pretty much every developmental stage of his life.
 Some trips were easy.
 Some trips were tough.
 But they were all worth it!

-Flying With A Newborn…
+Flying with a Newborn…

 He had not yet had his routine vaccinations, and I was worried about the germy environment of an airplane’s interior, as well as various strangers touching his hands.
-I was also afraid he’s scream the entire time.
+I was really afraid of him getting sick on vacation.

 Flying with a newborn is (comparatively–to, say–a toddler) easy.
-A baby this small is easy to keep fairly segregated from the germ-laden population as they are not yet mobile.
+A baby this small is easy to keep fairly separated from the germ-laden population as they are not yet mobile.
 When Bub was not in his car seat, one of us was holding him, and various baby admirers seemed to know enough to keep their distance.
 We had anti-bacterial wipes for his hands if he did manage to touch something (and then regular wipes to wipe off the anti-bacterial residue – told you I’m a freak!).

-I brought a change of clothes for our flight out, but he went through that rather quickly, and the new outfit barely held until we reached our hotel.
+I brought a change of clothes for our flight out, but he went through that rather quickly.
+The new outfit barely held until we reached our hotel.
 Since baby clothes are so tiny at this age, more than one change of clothes (for you too, if you’ve got the room) is a good idea to keep everyone clean and comfortable.
-If your infant is formula-fed, bring extra feeds and bottles – you never know when or for how long delays will happen, and I can’t imagine the stress of having a hungry baby and not having access to formula and water.
+If your infant is formula-fed, bring extra feeds and bottles – you never know when or for how long delays will happen.
+I can’t imagine the stress of having a hungry baby and not having access to formula and water.

 Of all the ages and stages Bub’s been at when we’ve flown with him, this was definitely the easiest.
 Although if you’re a first-time mom as overwhelmed as I was, you probably don’t believe me.

-You will once you have another!
+You will if you have another!